 During the summer, Millennium Park's Pritzker Pavilion is often filled with people taking in free classical performances or rock concerts under the city skyline.
-Designed by Frank Gehry, you can get a great view of the stage whether you watch the LED screen while eating a picnic on the lawn or take a seat in the pavilion.
+Boasting a striking design by architect Frank Gehry, you can get a great view of the stage whether you take a seat in the pavilion or watch the LED screen while eating a picnic on the lawn.

 This welcoming corner bar in Roscoe Village is something of a stepping stone in Chicago's music scene, hosting many debut shows by local and touring bands in its dingy but intimate back room.
 On any given night, you'll find punk, garage and power-pop acts performing onstage while regulars post up at the bar in front.
-Boasting a great selection of reasonably priced beers and interesting menu items like the Thai pizza and lamb lollipops, it's also a great place to grab a quick bite before the show.
+With a great selection of reasonably priced beers and an interesting menu, it's also a great place to grab a bite before the show.

-The Riv is generally considered to be the sister rock club to the Aragon, a block away.
+The Riv is generally considered to be the sister rock club to the Aragon, located just a block away.
 With a capacity of around 2,500, the jazz-age theater isn’t quite as big as its neighbor, but the acoustics are much better.
-You might catch someone like Alt-J or Fitz and the Tantrums here.
-Those afraid of heights should probably give the steep balcony seating a miss.
-We've even felt it vibrate during a Cut Copy gig.
+You might catch someone like Dan Auerbach or Miguel here.
+Those afraid of heights should probably skip the steep balcony seating, which has a tendency to vibrate during bass-heavy shows.